 Similarly, we would avoid any sinks with too much texture.
 Brushed or metallic sinks will likely overshadow and clash with your beautiful new rose gold tap, rather than enhance it.

-Vellamo Horizon Large 1 Bowl Granite Composite Sink & Waste Kit with Reversible Drainer - 1000 x 500mm
+Vellamo Horizon Large Single Bowl Granite Composite Kitchen Sink & Waste - 1000 x 500mm

 Butler & Rose Dream White Ceramic Fireclay Single Bowl Kitchen Sink with Reversible Drainer & Waste Kit - 1010mm x 510mm